 Unless it is written out and agreed upon that property obtained during a marriage is separate property, it is presumed that all property obtained during a marriage is community property.

-So, in Texas, even though the divorced husband’s name wasn’t on any of the Corvette’s paperwork, he’s still entitled to “half” of the car—it wouldn’t qualify as separate property in a Texas divorce.
-And in Texas, the divorced husband without a large salary will not have to be quite so worried about buying groceries.
-In a common law state (again, for better or for worse), whose name was on the lease and who contributed the most money could potentially have made the outcome of those scenarios very different.
+So, in Texas, even though the divorced husband’s name wasn’t on any of the Corvette’s paperwork, he’s still entitled to “half” of the car — it wouldn’t qualify as separate property in a Texas divorce.

-Knowing that in reality, keeping the house generally has to resolve similarly to separating property in a Texas divorce, some considerations must be made.
-If someone used separate money to pay for the down payment on the house, the house might be theirs.
+Knowing that, some considerations must be made.
+If someone used separate money to pay for the down payment on the house — perhaps they even bought the house before marriage — the house might be theirs.
 By the same token, if the house is theirs in a Texas divorce, the outstanding debt on the house might be theirs as well.

 True to form in Texas divorces, this debt would raise more questions!
 For example, how is debt divided in a Texas divorce?
 If the other spouse contributed to ongoing mortgage payments of said house, but not the down payment, they might receive a greater share of other marital property.

-To review, though Texas splits its marital property 50/50, things are still not always clear-cut.
-Even if your divorce is amicable, the process of dividing up property can get heated.
+Even if your divorce is an amicable, no-fault divorce, the process of dividing up property can get heated.
+If your divorce isn’t amicable, it only gets worse.